User-Centric Joint Access-Backhaul Design for Full-Duplex Self-Backhauled Wireless Networks: Conclusion

 \section{Conclusion}

-This paper presents a user-centric joint access-backhaul transmission framework for full-duplex self-backhauled wireless networks by exploiting the inter-site cooperation.
-We formulate a weighted sum rate maximization problem for joint design of multicast beamforming in the backhaul link, SBS clustering and beamforming in the access link.
+This paper presented a user-centric joint access-backhaul transmission framework for full-duplex self-backhauled wireless networks by exploiting the inter-site cooperation.
+We formulated a weighted sum rate maximization problem for joint design of multicast beamforming in the backhaul link, SBS clustering and beamforming in the access link.
 This problem is solved via the SLBM approach with the newly introduced SINR-convexification based lower-bound approximation and the heuristic iterative link removal technique.
-We also study the stochastic joint access-backhaul beamforming problem with partial CSI.
-We develop a stochastic SLBM algorithm and a low-complexity deterministic algorithm to tackle this problem, respectively.
-Simulation results demonstrate the effectiveness of the proposed algorithms for both full CSI and partial CSI scenarios.
-They also show that with a moderate amount of CSI, the proposed algorithms can achieve good performance close to that with full CSI.
+We also studied the stochastic joint access-backhaul beamforming problem with partial CSI.
+We developed a stochastic SLBM algorithm and a low-complexity deterministic algorithm to tackle this problem, respectively.
+Simulation results demonstrated the effectiveness of the proposed algorithms for both full CSI and partial CSI scenarios.
+They also showed that with a moderate amount of CSI, the proposed algorithms can achieve good performance close to that with full CSI.
 By considering the joint transmission design with partial CSI, the proposed algorithms can significantly reduce the CSI overhead without losing too much of the performance.

+This initial investigation demonstrated the advantage of the user-centric joint access and backhaul transmission design.
+There are many interesting directions to pursue in the future.
+For instance, the proposed algorithms are centralized with polynomial complexity, which may be difficult to implement in very large networks.
+To be more practical, low-complexity or distributed implementation of these algorithms is greatly desired.
+In addition, a system-level analysis can be carried out using tools from stochastic geometry to give some theoretical results and provide more insights, e.g., the downlink coverage probability and how the system performance varies with the densities of MBSs, SBSs and users.